ministryofjustice/hmpps-template-typescript/README.md

 see https://github.com/ministryofjustice/hmpps-project-bootstrap.
 You are able to specify a template application using the `github_template_repo` attribute to clone without the need to manually do this yourself within GitHub.

-This bootstrap is community managed by the mojdt `#typescript` slack channel.
+This project is community managed by the mojdt `#typescript` slack channel.
 Please raise any questions or queries there.
 Contributions welcome!

 Our security policy is located [here](https://github.com/ministryofjustice/hmpps-template-typescript/security/policy).